-Principle 2: Board Composition and Guidance
+Principle 2: Board Composition and Guidance Board Composition

-Board Composition

-The Board consists of nine members who collectively have a wealth of experience and a broad range of expertise relevant to the Group's businesses and transformation strategy, including eCommerce, logistics, accounting, finance, legal, business and management, strategic planning and investments, digital and IT, and global business experience.
-All are non-executives except for the Group CEO.
+The Board consists of eleven members who collectively have a wealth of experience and a broad range of expertise relevant to the Group's businesses and transformation strategy, including eCommerce, logistics, accounting, finance, legal, business and management, strategic planning and investments, digital and IT, and global business experience.
+All nine Directors holding office as at 31 March 2025 are non-executive Directors.
+Ms Gan Siok Hoon and Ms Teo Swee Lian, who were appointed as Directors with effect from 15 April 2025 and 21 May 2025 respectively, are also non-executive Directors.
 The Board believes that the present size and composition of the Board and Board Committees are appropriate for the foreseeable requirements of the Group's businesses.